humaine-anac/environment-orchestrator/README.md

 How to test the negotiation platform
 ----

-For a detailed account of how to test the negotiation platform, see the README file for the `anac-agent-jok` service.
+For a detailed account of how to test the negotiation platform, see the README file for the `agent-jok` service.

 APIs